shailesh1729/r-snippets/docs/stats/basics.rst

 .. rubric:: Pearson Correlation

-.. index:: cor, pearson correlation
+.. index:: cor, cor ; pearson, pearson correlation

-Pearson correlation coefficients are useful in estimating dependence between different variables.
+Pearson correlation coefficients are useful in estimating dependence between different (numeric) variables.
 The value varies from 0 to 1.
 This corresponds between no correlation to complete correlation.

 .. list-table::